"I’ve said it before, screenwriters: Don’t remind your audience that they could be watching something better."

 - Countdown with Keith Olbermann: Signs off with "Good night and good luck", in openly stated homage to Edward R. Murrow.

-- The ending to the Doctor Who episode "Doomsday" is a homage to the ending of His Dark Materials trilogy.
+- The ending to the Doctor Who episode "Doomsday" is an homage to the ending of the His Dark Materials trilogy.
 The setting is the same (beach) and the issue is also the same (two lovers about to be separated forever across different dimensions).